cwang1004/programming/README.md

  - Do a brief review of all the things we've learned (types, loops, prints, methods, +, -, *, /)
  - Experiment with different combinations of these things, mess around a little bit, make educated guesses.
  - You have learned enough about java to experiment on you own now.
 Time to let loose your curiosity.
+ - P.S: you guys are more than welcomed to visit https://github.com/cwang1004/programming You can get a pretty neat look on all the     files
 ```
 Question (From Susie)
 So * is multiplication and / is divide?